microsoft/debug-adapter-protocol/overview.md

 ### Initialization

-The first DAP request
+The Debug Adapter Protocol defines many features (and this number is still growing, albeit slowly).
+But the protocol is still at its first version because it was an explicit design goal to support new feature in a completely backward compatible way.
+Making this possible without version numbers requires that every new feature gets a corresponding flag that lets a host know whether a debug adapter supports the feature or not.
+And the absense of the flag always means that the feature is not supported.

+A single feature and its corresponding flag is called "capability" in the Debug Adapter Protocol.
+The open-ended set of all features flags is called "capabilities".

-Then the frontend sends an [**initialize**](./specification#Requests_Initialize) request to configure the adapter with client information about the path format (native or URI) and whether line and column values are 0 or 1 based.
+When starting a debug session the frontend/host sends an [**initialize**](./specification#Requests_Initialize) request to the adapter in order to exchange capabilities between the host and the debug adapter.

-Not every debug adapter can support all features defined by the protocol.
-DAP therefore provides  'capabilities'.
-A capability groups a set of language features.
-A development tool and the language server announce their supported features using capabilities.
-As an example, a debug adapter announces that it can handle the 'textDocument/definition' request, but it might not handle the 'workspace/symbol' request.
-Similarly, a debugger frontend announces its ability to provide 'about to save' notifications before a document is saved, so that a server can compute textual edits to format the edited document before it is saved.

-**Notice** the actual integration of a debug adapter into a particular tool is not defined by the language server protocol and is left to the tool implementors.
+The host capabilities are provided in the `InitializeRequestArguments` structure of the [**initialize**](./specification#Requests_Initialize) and typically start with the prefix `supports`.
+Other information passed from the host to the debug adapter are:
+- the name of the host,
+- the format of file paths, native or URI,
+- whether line and column values are 0 or 1 based,
+- the locale used by the host, a DA is expected to return error message that honor the locale.

+The debug adapter returns the supported capabilities in the [**Capabilities**](./specification#Types_Capabilities) type.
+It is not necessary to return an explicit `false` for unsupported capabilities.

 ### Launching and attaching to debuggees

+After the debug adapter has been initialized it is ready to accept

 Depending on the `request` attribute used in the launch configuration created by the user, the frontend either sends a *launch* or an *attach* request.